-Note: I do not currently possess any medical certifications (although I hope to in the future!).
+Please note: I do not currently possess any medical certifications (although I hope to in the future!).
 I am simply one blogger sharing what has worked for her.
-Please consult your doctor if you have any questions about an exercise program!
+Please consult your doctor before making changes to your exercise routine.

-Standing on a “noodle” on one leg and trying to balance (Core Exercise)
+Standing on a “noodle” on one leg and trying to balance– works the core and improves balance.

-When I first started doing this it was pretty hard just to stand upright.
-As I got stronger over time, it became easier and easier so I had to add variations to make it more difficult.
+When I first started trying to balance on a noodle it was pretty hard just to stand upright.
+As I got stronger over time, it became easier and easier, so I had to add variations to make it more difficult.

 As it gets easier, you can experiment with waving your arms around, kicking your other leg around, or leaning back and forth.
 You want to be at the point where you’re almost falling off the noodle but not quite.
 It’s your core muscles that will engage every time you “regain” your balance.

 Note: I always felt this more in my core when I was first starting out, but my physical therapist promised it was also using the muscles of my whole back.

 “Lying Down Superman” — Works your whole back

 I do this exercise while floating on my back (so I can breathe).
 Instead of lifting arms and legs up off the mat, you are pushing them down into the water.
 I position a noodle underneath me, running across my lower back, so that it’s easier to float.

 I am still somewhat out of shape, so for me, simply using the resistance of the water is enough.
 My arms and legs want to float, so pushing them down into the water requires some force.